RhysFJohn/JS-Projects/README.md

 ## 2. Counter

-The idea of this project is to have 3 buttons called 'decrease', 'reset' and 'increase' and have the value change based on the button that is clicked
+The idea of this project is to have 3 buttons called 'decrease', 'reset' and 'increase' and have the value change based on the button that is clicked.

 ## 3. Reviews